wazedde/ucom/README.md

 A command line interface for Unity projects written in Rust.

-Because typing `ucom open .` to open the Unity project in the current directory is sometimes more convenient than having to deal with the Unity Hub.
+Because typing `ucom open` (or `ucom o` for even less typing) to open the Unity project in the current directory is sometimes more convenient than having to deal with the Unity Hub.

 Some examples:

-- `ucom list` lists all the Unity versions on the system.
+- `ucom list` - Lists all the Unity versions on the system.
-- `ucom list -u 2021.3` lists the Unity versions in the 2021.3 range on the system.
+- `ucom list -u 2021.3` - Lists the Unity versions in the 2021.3 range on the system.

+- `ucom info` - Prints information about the Unity project in the current directory.

-- `ucom new ~/Develop/MyProject` creates a new project using the latest Unity version on the system and initializes a git repository wih a Unity specific `.gitignore`.
+- `ucom new ~/Develop/MyProject` - Creates a new project using the latest Unity version on the system and initializes a git repository wih a Unity specific `.gitignore`.
-- `ucom new ~/Develop/MyProject -u 2021.3 -- -quit` creates a new project using the latest 2021.3 version on the system and closes the editor after it has been created.
+- `ucom new ~/Develop/MyProject -u 2021.3 -- -quit` - Creates a new project using the latest 2021.3 version on the system and closes the editor after it has been created.

-- `ucom open ~/Develop/MyProject` opens the project in the directory.
+- `ucom open ~/Develop/MyProject` - Opens the project in the directory.
-- `ucom open ~/Develop/MyProject -u 2021.3` opens the project with the latest 2021.3 version.
+- `ucom open ~/Develop/MyProject -u 2021.3` - Opens the project with the latest 2021.3 version.
 Use it to e.g. upgrade the project to the latest Unity version.

-- `ucom build . ios` builds the project in the current directory for iOS in batch mode.
+- `ucom build ios` - Starts an iOS batch-mode build of the project in the current directory.
+- `ucom build android ~/Develop/MyProject -mode editor-quit` - Starts an Android build of the project in the editor and quits it afterwards.

 ## How to install